Learn How to Cook Chinese Broccoli in Soup, Stir Fry and Salad 如何料理芥兰菜

-Another popular way to sweeten the dish is to add oyster sauce.
+Another popular way to sweeten a stir-fried gai lan is to add oyster sauce.
 It is a multi-purpose condiment that contains sugar, wine and salt.

-Besides garlic, ginger is commonly used.
+Besides garlic, ginger is also commonly used.
 Here is a cooking video demonstrating how to do a Chinese broccoli stir-fry with ginger.

 Another popular companion is beef.
 Here is a cooking video for beef gai lan stir-fry.